-A list of approved M&V Professionals is available from the ESS website.21
+A list of approved M&V Professionals is available from the ESS website.21 has relevant skills and experience relating to the particular energy saving activity, and

 A person may not meet all of the M&V Professional requirements for all EUE categories (refer to section 2.2 of this guide) or energy model types.
 The list of approved M&V Professionals includes the relevant EUE categories and energy model types.
 In choosing an M&V Professional to assess the M&V approach, ACPs will need to ensure that they select someone who: